mantidproject/mantid/dev-docs/source/GettingStarted.rst

 Extra Windows Step (Do Not Skip This!)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 On Windows, third party libraries are automatically pulled in when cmake is run.
 This requires Git LFS to be installed first.
 Download `git lfs <https://git-lfs.github.com/>`_ and install it.
-At ISIS make sure you install this using the admin account in to Program Files.
+At RAL make sure you install this using the admin account in to Program Files.

 Once the installation has competed open a new Git bash prompt and type ``git lfs install``.

 Cloning the repository
 ----------------------
-If you are at ISIS then please run the following commands before cloning the repository:
+If you are at RAL then please run the following commands before cloning the repository:

 .. code-block:: sh